Norma Hafenstein Headshot

 • Named Daniel L. Ritchie Endowed Chair in Gifted Education, Considine Family Foundation, Daniel L. Ritchie, University of Denver, Morgridge College of Education

-• Faculty Career Champion, University of Denver
+• Faculty Career Champion Award, University of Denver

 • Cast Bronze Bell in Ricks Center entry, University of Denver; Chancellor Daniel L. Ritchie